This article originally appeared in Construction Business Owner.

 Only 58 percent of large companies do this on the majority of their projects.
 Among the small and midsize companies that felt this practice applied to them, only 29 percent and 35 percent, respectively, reported they frequently provide safety mentorship.

 So, what do smaller firms need in order to improve their health and safety performance?
-The highest percentage of respondents from small firms reported that they want printed materials related to site-specific safety and health hazards, as well as toolbox training resources.
+The highest percentage of respondents from small firms reported that they want printed materials related to job site safety and health hazards, as well as toolbox training resources.
 About half of small contractors also reported wanting assistance in conducting a job-hazard analysis (JHA) and to be supplied with safety equipment.

 However, large companies rated the importance of assistance conducting a JHA and receiving safety equipment much higher than the small companies did, and over half believe that small companies need assistance on injury- and illness-reporting procedures, even though only 21 percent of small companies feel the same.

 Lean construction is not technically a safety best practice.
 However, its goals of eliminating waste and improving the process of construction are frequently supported by enhanced leadership and communication across the organization.
-These same qualities are essential to enhancing safety, and safety is also a key performance indicator of success for lean projects.
+These same qualities are essential to enhancing job site safety, and safety is also a key performance indicator of success for lean projects.
 Therefore, the industry’s embracing of a lean approach would have a direct impact on safety.

 Most contractors in this study (71 percent) reported that they are at least familiar with lean construction.
 This is a significant increase over the 52 percent of contractors familiar with this approach, who were surveyed for the study Dodge Data & Analytics conducted in 2013.
 However, in the current study, only 21 percent reported actually implementing lean procedures in their organizations.